rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Implementing GitOps Deployment Pipelines

-### Connecting Code Changes to Automated Deployments
+### Connecting Git State to Cluster Deployments

-This section establishes the GitOps deployment pipeline that connects your application state to cluster deployment through declarative manifests, demonstrating the core principles of GitOps workflows.
+This section establishes the GitOps deployment pipeline that connects your application configuration in Git to automated cluster deployments through ArgoCD.

-### Step 2: Configure GitOps Repository Structure
+### Step 3: Configure GitOps Repository Structure

 Examine and understand the GitOps deployment configuration: